 I've been having a busy weekend, so I'm just going to get on with the recipe.
 Sometimes, I guess, you deserve a break from my babble.
 Enjoy the last few hours of the weekend, everyone!

-- 2 tbsp jaggery (available in Indian stores.
-You can substitute with 2 tbsp sugar)
+- 2 tablespoon jaggery (available in Indian stores.
+You can substitute with 2 tablespoon sugar)

 - Heat the oil in a saucepan.